ajhager/rog/README.md

 Plans
 -----
-* Input and Render interfaces to prepare for..
-* Multiple back ends that can be selected at compile time
 * Blitter interface for blitting consoles, images, etc. on to consoles
 * User supplied and non-square fonts
 * World creation